THE BABY MANUAL (with a section on newborns)

 Rest.
 Many mothers need more sleep and rest.
 Otherwise they are crabby.
 Babies do not like this, and it easily harms their growth and development.
 Get a babysitter if you need to (read about Babysitters in this article, though) so that you are not resentful that you have to care for us.
 Whatever you do, try to be happy around your baby.
 They need that joy.

 Diet.
-Most mothers need to eat many more cooked vegetables and stop the ice cream, cookies, candy and white flour products just to maintain their health.
+Most mothers need to eat many more cooked vegetables and stop the fruit, juices, salads, and the junk food - ice cream, cookies, candy and white flour products.

-Mothers (and fathers) also need to stop living on salads and fruit, even though many health authorities will tell you these are good foods.
+Salads and fruit are not healthful foods, even though many health authorities will tell you these are good foods.
 They are not, in our experience.
 Read the sections of this article on Fruit and Salads.
 All mothers really need to be on a development program now!

 Distraction.
 Some mothers also focus too much on their friends, shopping for clothing, watching television, social media, surfing the net, and other pursuits instead of focusing on their baby.
 This is a matter of getting your priorities straight.
 Please pay attention to it and do not ‘follow the crowd’, which is often wrong.

 Marriage issues.
-For the sake of your baby, please try hard to keep your marriage a happy one by getting help with it if you need it, and don’t just divorce as too many people do when problems arise.
+For the sake of your baby, please try hard to keep your marriage a happy one by getting help with it if you need it, and don’t just divorce as some people do when problems arise.

 Be very wary of most counselors and psychologists.
-Too many are liberals who hate men and don’t care or understand much about babies.
+Too many are liberals who hate men and don’t care much or understand the needs of babies.
 Babies want and need one male and one female parent, if at all possible.

 Much more could be said about mothers and the vital importance of motherhood.
 Perhaps this section will be expanded in the future.